-Warpinator allow you quickly and easily to transfer files between Linux PCs, Android phones, tablets, and other devices.
+Warpinator allows you quickly and easily transfer files between Linux PCs, Android phones, tablets, and other devices.

 Server configuration (FTP, NFS, Samba) is overkill for casual file transfers between two computers, and it’s a real pity to use external media (Internet services, USB sticks, external HDDs) just to share files when there’s a local network which could do just that.

 The app can automatically discover compatible services on a local network.
-It works over both WiFi and hotspot.
-You can transfer basically any file type over this app, and also transfer entire directories.
+It works over WiFi and hotspot, and you can transfer any file type over this app or entire directories.

-This days the app has arrived to Android.
+Fortunately, these days the app has arrived on Android.
 Do note that this is an unofficial port, though.
-Still, the app works great, and if you’re in need of something like that, you should try it.
+Still, the app works great, and if you need something like that, you should try it.

-Of course there is a reason why the app stands at a 4.7-star rating.
-Its design is extremely simple, and it does one thing it’s meant to do really well.
-The app completely focuses on transferring files, and won’t bother you with a bloated UI, or features you’ll never use.
+Of course, there is a reason why the app stands at a 4.7-star rating.
+Its design is straightforward and does one thing it is meant to do well.
+Furthermore, the app entirely focuses on transferring files and won’t bother you with a bloated UI or features you’ll never use.

 Warpinator is available on Android thanks to Slowscript, a Czech-based developer, and it’s available for download from the Google Play Store.